modestsp/MockClothesCommerceAPI/README.md

 Commit your changes and push the branch to your forked repository.
 Submit a pull request to the main repository, explaining your changes and their purpose.
 License
-The Clothes API project is licensed under the MIT License.
+The MockClothes API project is licensed under the MIT License.

 Contact
-If you have any questions, suggestions, or feedback regarding the Clothes API, please contact the project maintainer at your-email@example.com.
+If you have any questions, suggestions, or feedback regarding the Clothes API, please contact the project maintainer at csperichon@gmail.com.

-Thank you for using the Clothes API!
+Thank you for using the MockClothes API!